SLKone/staging/_case-studies/Regional-Profitability-Performance-Review-for-$1.2B-Oil-and-Gas-Organization-in-EU.md

    - Revised S&OP ground-up discipline that cuts across all areas of the business​
    - Building of predictive algorithms and goal-seek functionality into operational planning mode​
    - Plan to implement a shift in the cultural mindset​
-   - Discrete products pricing model update to be “gap-fillers” in the much longer horizon of integrated projects forecast​
+   - Discrete products pricing model update to be "gap-fillers" in the much longer horizon of integrated projects forecast​
    - Deploy identified structural changes to remove product line siloed operations​
-   - Implement targeted vs. random organizational transition based on new tenure’s forecast
+   - Implement targeted vs. random organizational transition based on new tenure's forecast